 \section{Introduction}

-At the time of writing, countries around the world have closed their schools in successive waves, impacting nearly 1.25 billion students across all levels of education.\footnote{https://www.worldbank.org/en/data/interactive/2020/03/24/world-bank-education-and-covid-19} As institutions have shifted to distance learning, or a hybrid of in-person and remote instruction \citep{reich2020remote}, educational leaders have increasingly turned to technological solutions to provide continuity of learning for students \citep{teras2020post}.
-Administrators and teachers have driven students into remote learning environments that may have never been chosen, if the world had stayed as it was in 2019.
-Students will be impacted in enduring ways as the pandemic continues to exacerbate existing systemic inequities in education \citep{aguliera2020emergency,dorn2020covid}.
+During the COVID-19 pandemic, countries around the world closed their schools in successive waves, impacting nearly 1.25 billion students across all levels of education.\footnote{https://www.worldbank.org/en/data/interactive/2020/03/24/world-bank-education-and-covid-19} As institutions shifted to distance learning, or a hybrid of in-person and remote instruction \citep{reich2020remote}, educational leaders increasingly turned to technological solutions to provide continuity of learning for students \citep{teras2020post}.
+Administrators and teachers moved students into remote learning environments that may have never been chosen, if the world had stayed as it was in 2019.
+Students and the global education system will be impacted in enduring ways as the pandemic continues to exacerbate existing systemic inequities in education \citep{aguliera2020emergency,dorn2020covid}.